Despite best efforts to ensure that your business is compliant with IR35 legislation, HMRC may still open an investigation.

 As NICs are currently payable at 13.8 per cent, not being liable represents a considerable saving on payroll costs.

-However, if someone operating through a PSC is deemed an employer, the business using their services will become liable for NICs.
+However, if someone operating through a PSC is deemed an employee the business using their services will become liable for NICs.

-These contractors are called ‘deemed employees’ by HMRC, and they will be liable for the same levels of tax and national insurance (NI) as if they were employed.
+These contractors are called ‘deemed employees’ by HMRC, and they will be liable for the same levels of tax and national insurance (NI) as if they were employed through the PAYE scheme.

 IR35 and Off-Payroll